ibm-cloud-docs/Registry/container-registry-cli.md

 If an image that you're expecting to see doesn't show in the list that is produced, see [Why doesn't the retention command show all the images?](/docs/Registry?topic=Registry-troubleshoot-image-list-retention) for assistance.
 {: tip}

-From 24 July 2023, the `--json` option is deprecated and is replaced by the `--output json` option.
-{: deprecated}

 ```txt
 ibmcloud cr retention-run [--force | -f [--output json | -o json]] [--retain-untagged] --images IMAGECOUNT NAMESPACE
 ```